 - (A) The time for notice and hearing of a motion may be shortened only for good cause upon written application to the court in conformance with this rule. - (B) A motion for order shortening time may not be incorporated into any other pleading. - (C) As soon as the moving party is aware that he or she will be seeking an order shortening time, that party must contact the opposing party to give notice in the form most likely to result in actual notice.
-The declaration in support of the motion must indicate what efforts have been made to notify the other side.

-- (D) Except for emergency situations, the court will not rule on a motion to shorten time until the close of the next court day following filing of the motion (and service of the motion on the opposing party) to permit the opposing party to file a response.
+The declaration in support of the motion must indicate what efforts have been made to notify the other side. - (D) Except for emergency situations, the motion must be noted at least two judicial days after it is filed and served on the opposing party and the court to permit the opposing party to file a response.
 If the moving party asserts that exigent circumstances make it impossible to comply with this requirement, the moving party shall contact the bailiff of the judge assigned the case for trial to arrange for a conference call, so that the opposing party may respond orally and the court can make an immediate decision. - (E) Proposed agreed orders to shorten time: if the parties agree to a briefing schedule on motion to be heard on shortened time, the order may be presented by way of a proposed stipulated order, which may be granted, denied or modified at the discretion of the court. - (F) The court may deny or grant the motion and impose such conditions as the court deems reasonable.
 All other rules pertaining to confirmation, notice and working papers for the hearing on the motion for which time was shortened remain in effect, except to the extent that they are specifically dispensed with by the court. - (11) Motions for Stay of Proceedings.
 Motions for stay of proceedings shall be heard by the individual judge assigned or if there is no assigned judge, then by the Respective Chief Judge.
 The order staying proceedings shall indicate a future date by which the case status will be reviewed.

-[Amended effective September 1, 1984; May 1, 1988; September 1, 1992; September 1, 1993; September 1, 1994, March 1, 1996; September 1, 1996; April 14, 1997; September 1, 1997; September 1, 1999; September 1, 2001; September 1, 2002; September 1, 2004; September 1, 2006; September 1, 2007; September 1, 2008; January 1, 2009; June 1, 2009; September 1, 2011; September 1, 2012; September 2, 2013; September 2, 2014; September 1, 2016; September 1, 2017; September 1, 2018; September 2019; September 1, 2020.]
+[Amended effective September 1, 1984; May 1, 1988; September 1, 1992; September 1, 1993; September 1, 1994, March 1, 1996; September 1, 1996; April 14, 1997; September 1, 1997; September 1, 1999; September 1, 2001; September 1, 2002; September 1, 2004; September 1, 2006; September 1, 2007; September 1, 2008; January 1, 2009; June 1, 2009; September 1, 2011; September 1, 2012; September 2, 2013; September 2, 2014; September 1, 2016; September 1, 2017; September 1, 2018; September 2019; September 1, 2020; September 1, 2021.]